riipandi/laravel-encryptdb/readme.md

 ### Usage

 1. Use the  trait in your model: `use Riipandi\LaravelEncryptDb\Traits\HasEncryptable`
-2. Define a protected `$encryptable` array containing a list of the encrypted attributes.
+2. Define a protected `$encryptedFields` array containing a list of the encrypted attributes.

 ```php
 <?php